 Our family is precious.
 Whether you are an Old Boy, a past parent, a current parent, a staff member or friend of the College, you matter as you are part of the College family.
 If you are considering leaving a gift in your Will, we’d love to talk to you.

-The income we receive when someone leaves a gift in their Will is a very important part of our fundraising strategy, alongside income received from individual donors, businesses, corporate sponsorship, grants, sales of goods, events, trusts, and investments.
-These gifts allow us to plan ahead, continue with our long-term development and direct funds to where the greatest need is.
+The income we receive when someone leaves a gift in their Will is a very important part of our fundraising strategy, alongside income receive from individual donors, corporate sponsorship, grants, and the sale of SPC memorabilia.
+These gifts allow us to plan ahead, continue with our long-term development and direct funds to where the need is greatest.

-Keep things simple or specific this is your Choice.
-There are various ways to leave a gift to St Patrick’s College in your Will.
-Examples are:
+There are various ways to leave a gift to the Foundation in your Will.
+Examples include:

 A Specified Amount of Money